Adobe-Marketing-Cloud/reactor-user-docs/README.md

 #### Mobile

-There are two sides to Mobile extensions are comprised of the Launch UI configuration options and native SDK components that work with the core Adobe Cloud Platform SDKs to deliver functionality to mobile apps.
+Mobile extensions are comprised of a Launch UI configuration screen and native SDK components that work with the core Adobe Cloud Platform SDKs to deliver functionality to mobile apps.

 ### Extension Catalog